FaresChiboub/mern-delivery-app/Readme.md

 the MERN stack delivery app is live!

-Backend: Deployed on Render Link to Backend : https://mern-delivery-app-1.onrender.com
+🌐 Backend: Deployed on Render Link to Backend : https://mern-delivery-app-1.onrender.com

 🌐 Frontend: Hosted on Netlify.
 Link to Frontend: https://frontenddeliveryapp.netlify.app

+🌐 Admin: Hosted on Netlify.
+Link to Admin: https://admindeliveryapp.netlify.app